Integration

 4. Filter anchors to remove incorrect anchors:

 Assess the similarity between anchor pairs by the overlap in their local neighborhoods (incorrect anchors will have low scores) - do the adjacent cells have ‘best buddies’ that are adjacent to each other?
-If not, these are removed the anchor list.
+If not, these are removed from the anchor list.

 5. Integrate the conditions/datasets: